-When you have logged in, if you do not click Logout, the gateway waits for activity for 5 minutes before it automatically logs you out.
+When you have logged in, if you do not click Logout, the gateway waits for 5 minutes after there has been no activity before it automatically logs you out.

-To log in to the gateway:

-1. On the computer that is connected to the gateway with an Ethernet cable, type http://192.168.0.1 in the address field of your Internet browser.
+- > To log in to the gateway: - 1.
+On the computer that is connected to the gateway with an Ethernet cable, type http://192.168.0.1 in the address field of your Internet browser.